 You can make your own sunscreens using only natural ingredients.
 Oils such as Carrot Seed and Raspberry Seed (anti aging) are said to have a naturally occurring SPF of 25-50; Wheat germ and Coconut have a lower SPF of 5-20; Sesame and Almond are about 4 - 8 for example.
 To create a complete sunblock there needs to be a barrier to the skin, usually in the form of Zinc Oxide (which is in nappy barrier creams for example).
 This is not absorbed but sits on the skin to prevent the harmful UVB rays of the sun penetrating the outer surface.
 Whilst Zinc Oxide will not harm you, as it’s not absorbed, it can be potentially harmful to the environment if you go in the sea, also we must all have a certain amount of Vitamin D to thrive.

-However there has to be a disclaimer here that the SPF levels above can't be certified, as these oils have never been clinically tested.
+However there has to be a disclaimer here that the SPF levels above can't be certified, as these vary and conclusive results cannot be agreed upon.

 Ready-Made Alternatives to Cosmetic Sunscreens

-Products listed below are available from Chemists, Supermarkets, Health Shops or online.
+Products listed below are available from Health Shops or online.

 Green People do an excellent and wide range of sun protection creams, including self tan, after sun and also a range for children which can be used on babies as young as 6 months.
 Their ingredients are around 80% certified organic and use such things as Aloe Vera, Green Tea, Rosehip and Avocado to name a few.
 They are rich in natural antioxidants and are non-greasy, so don't clog pores, an important factor if you're prone to spots.
 Can also be used by people with skin allergies and eczema.
 They will also donate 30p to the Marine Conservation Society for every full-size SPF30 sold (retails for £22 for 200ml).